Historic houses, sweeping lawns and art galore – looking for the best stately homes and gardens in and around Leeds? We’ve got you covered.

 As stately homes go, this is one of the best in Leeds.
 Lotherton Hall is a grand country house on the outskirts of the city.
 It acts as a doorway into the past, showing you how the upper classes lived in 19th-century Britain and inviting you to venture below stairs into the carefully restored servants’ quarters.
 You can even see the clothes of the time in their specialist fashion galleries.

 As you explore, you’ll stumble upon famous works of art and carefully crafted pieces by the most important designers and makers of the time.
-From fine furniture to ceramics and jewellery, they have it all.
+From fine furniture to ceramics and jewellery, it has it all.
 The view from outside this stunning stately home is just as good.
 Landscaped Edwardian gardens give way to orchards and deer parks, while closer to home, Lotherton’s very own zoo, Wildlife World, promises Humboldt penguins, capybaras and more.

 Where?
 Lotherton, Lotherton Lane, Aberford, Leeds, West Yorkshire, LS25 3EB.